 Where's the best place to watch the jumpers, where do I park, when is the bridge closed?

 For spectators, the best place to watch the jumpers is on the bridge itself.
 There is no charge to walk on the bridge and you can gain access onto the bridge deck from 9am to 3pm.
 If you walk out to the middle of the bridge, you'll see the platform where the jumpers leap.
 The same advice applies to the families of BASE jumpers, except that we can give you temporary access to area near the jumper exit ramp at the middle of the bridge for a quick photo or video of your jumper.

-The bridge is closed from 7am-5pm (both directions).
+The bridge is closed to vehicular traffic from 7am-5pm (both directions).
 If your cabin is on the North end and you want to be parked on the South end for the day, make sure you cross the bridge before 7am.
 The best place to park is usually as close as you can get to the bridge itself.
 There are designated parking areas, but it usually ends up being one large parking lot close to the bridge.
 Please count on parking at least a mile from the end of the bridge, but it could be up to 2-3 miles if it's crowded and the weather is nice.
 The earlier you arrive, the better your chances of getting a good viewing location along the railing.
 Arrive from 12pm-1pm and you'll find thick crowds.
 Also, many people who live close to the bridge sell parking spots in their driveways or lawns for a fee, especially those near the first intersection South of the bridge.
 Good luck....dress warm....be prepared.

 What are the requirements for solo BASE jumping at Bridge Day?